KM3NeT upper bounds of detection rates of solar neutrinos from annihilations of dark matter at the solar core: formalism

 The dark matter capture coefficient by nuclei, $C_C$ can be obtained by integrating over the entire volume of the Sun and further summing over the effects of all constituents, (i.e. Hydrogen, Helium, Carbon, Nitrogen, Oxygen, Iron etc.) given by

 In Fig.~\ref{fig:Cc}(a), we furnish the dark matter captured rate inside the Sun driven by each of the major Solar processes, such as $p-p$ chain, CNO cycle etc. The total capture rate is also shown in Fig. \ref{fig:Cc}(a).
-In computing $C_c$ using the above equations, a constant value for $\sigma_p$ (=$10^{-45}$ cm$^2$) has been adopted and the Solar density profile of individual elements are taken from AGSS09 model \cite{agss09}.
-The computations of $C_c$ are also done with the $\sigma_p$ value adopted from the upper bounds of XENON1T \cite{Aprile_2018} direct detection experiment.
-These results are plotted in Fig. \ref{fig:Cc}(b).
-It is to be noted that in obtaining the results shown in Fig. \ref{fig:Cc}(b) we use the upper limit of dark matter-nucleon scattering cross-section corresponding to each dark mater mass as given by XENON1T experiment.
+In computing $C_c$ using the above equations, a constant value for $\sigma_p$ (=$10^{-45}$ cm$^2$) has been chosen.
+This is to be mentioned here that we have adopted the Solar density profile of individual elements from a new generation of standard solar models \cite{Vinyoles:2016djt}.
+The computations of $C_c$ are also done with the $\sigma_p$ value adopted from the upper bounds of XENON1T \cite{Aprile_2018} and PandaX-4T \cite{PandaX-4T:2021bab} direct detection experiments.
+These results are plotted in Fig. \ref{fig:Cc}(b) and Fig. \ref{fig:Cc}(c).
+It is to be noted that in obtaining the results shown in Fig. \ref{fig:Cc}(b) we use the upper limit of dark matter-nucleon scattering cross-section corresponding to each dark mater mass as given by XENON1T and PandaX-4T experiment.
+On comparing the Fig. \ref{fig:Cc}(a) and Fig. \ref{fig:Cc}(b) we observe that the DM capture rate for XENON1T is about $10$ times higher than that of PandaX-4T.

 The estimations of the capture and ejection rate of DM particles due to self-interaction namely $C_{SC}$ and $C_{SE}$, respectively, can be estimated in the same way as that for $C_C$.
 In this case, the cross-section, mass and number density terms will be replaced by the DM self-interaction cross-section ($\sigma_i\rightarrow \sigma_{\chi\chi}$), dark matter mass ($m_i \rightarrow m_{\chi}$) and the captured dark matter density ($n_i\rightarrow n_c$) \cite{Zentner:2009is}.
 In the present analysis we adopt the observation limits of DM self-scattering cross-section $\sigma_{\chi\chi}$, which are obtained from the analysis of Bullet Cluster \cite{Randall:2008ppe} (i.e. $\sigma_{\chi\chi}/m_{\chi}<1$ cm$^2$/g) and Abell 3827 (i.e. $\sigma_{\chi\chi}/m_{\chi}<1.7$ cm$^2$/g).
 The results for the variations of $C_{SC}$ and $C_{SE}$ with dark matter mass $m_{\chi}$ are shown in Fig. \ref{fig:csc_cse1}.